Intergenerational NCDs in The Lancet

 While annual rates of death from infectious diseases look set to decline in the coming decade, non-communicable diseases (NCD) deaths will rise globally: an estimated 52 million lives lost annually by 2030, with intergenerational transmission amplifying the crisis.

 As it stands, no single country will meet their reduction target in mortality from NCDs by 2030.

-There is an urgent need for prevention, and clear evidence that this must begin in the womb, says the International Federation of Gynecology and Obstetrics (FIGO) — a professional membership organisation that works to ensure that all women achieve the highest possible standards in health and wellbeing.
+There is an urgent need for prevention, and clear evidence that this must begin in the womb, says FIGO (International Federation of Gynecology and Obstetrics) — a professional membership organisation that works to ensure that all women achieve the highest possible standards in health and wellbeing.